 - Decent amounts of calcium, copper, potassium, phosphorus, iron and vitamin B1

 Garlic also contains trace amounts of various other nutrients.
-In fact, it contains a little bit of almost everything we need.
+In fact, it contains a little bit of almost everything you need.

-Bottom Line: Garlic is low in calories and very rich in Vitamin C, Vitamin B6 and Manganese.
+Summary Garlic is low in calories and rich in vitamin C, vitamin B6 and manganese.
 It also contains trace amounts of various other nutrients.

-Garlic supplementation is known to boost the function of the immune system.
+Garlic supplements are known to boost the function of the immune system.

-One large 12-week study found that a daily garlic supplement reduced the number of colds by 63% compared with placebo (4).
+One large, 12-week study found that a daily garlic supplement reduced the number of colds by 63% compared to a placebo (6).

-The average length of cold symptoms was also reduced by 70%, from 5 days in placebo to just 1.5 days in the garlic group.
+The average length of cold symptoms was also reduced by 70%, from 5 days in the placebo group to just 1.5 days in the garlic group.

-Another study found that a high dose of garlic extract (2.56 grams per day) can reduce the number of days sick with cold or flu by 61% (5).
+Another study found that a high dose of aged garlic extract (2.56 grams per day) reduced the number of days sick with cold or flu by 61% (7).

-Bottom Line: Garlic supplementation helps to prevent and reduce the severity of common illnesses like the flu and common cold.
+Summary Garlic supplements help prevent and reduce the severity of common illnesses like the flu and common cold.